April 9, 2016

 LOST, LONELY AND VICIOUS (1958)

 His drama coach and life guide is the notable French actress, Lilyan Chauvin, who seeks counsel from a mental health expert, asking why this talented boy is consumed with death.
 Could be this picture.
 In another amateur scene, she tries to break through to him, hoping he will appreciate the talent he has to offer.
-They have a very close relationship but they never ever shared a Coke.
+They have a very close relationship but they never share a Coke.
 Their long conversations are excruciating to sit through which explains my own thoughts about death.

 No comments: